 A Roth individual retirement account (IRA) allows you to accumulate investment returns on a tax-free basis.
 You can convert a traditional IRA to a Roth IRA and later take tax-free distributions without worrying about IRS rules.
-However, there is one caveat -- you have to pay federal and state taxes when you convert.
+However, there is one caveat: You have to pay federal and state taxes when you convert.

 New York State Rules

-The Pension and Annuity Exclusion
+Pension Exclusion NYS

 Federal Roth IRA Rules